MarcDirven/cpp-lazy/README.md

  std::cout << i;  // prints a random number n times, between [0, 32]
 }
 ```
-Both methods do not allocate anything but the second example is a much more convenient way of writing the same thing.
+Both methods do not allocate any memory but the second example is a much more convenient way of writing the same thing.
-Now what if we wanted to do eager evaluation?
+Now what if you wanted to do eager evaluation?
 Well then you could do this:

 ```cpp
 std::random_device rd;